aichemy-hub/.github/profile/README.md

 The AIchemy research projects use and develop a wide range of software, which are too numerous to list here.

-Below are the key software and computing infrastructure projects we are activley developing on at Imperial College, which span (or will span) multiple research areas.
+Below are the key software and computing infrastructure projects we are activley developing on at Imperial College, some of which span multiple research areas.

 | Project                   | Description                         | Links                     | Status                |
 |---------------------------|-------------------------------------|---------------------------|-----------------------|